harelber/Android-crystal-ball/MB attacks/readme.md

 1. A path to the output folder.
 2. apk key for signing the app.
 3. A path to the input folder.

+The MB2 attack uses the statistics.csv file, that depict the use of permission requests in the dataset.
+An example for such a file can be viewed in this folder.